 Of Fishermen and Shepherds…

 The first stop is Peschici, a whitewashed fishermen village, perched on a cliff along the sea.
 We got lost in the tortuous alleys of the medieval town centre, some leading to claustrophobic yards other opening up to perspectives on the blue sea, framed by balconies and wooden shutters.
 Not far from it we reached one of the trabucchi, symbol of the regional coast.
 Vincenzo shows us the imposing fishing frame, legacy of an centenary tradition and still functioning.
-In fact the fish they catch with it is served, only few meters away, at their restaurant Al Trabucco da Mimì.

 After lunch, following an incessant stream of paper signs, we parked the car on top of a high headland, at which feet lays the famous “hippie” beach Zaiana.
 We enjoyed the view over the blusterous sea until the strong wind made it difficult to breathe.
 Driving back towards the main road we got stopped by a herd of goats, imperviously grazing the spiky grass.
 The shepherd was standing in front of our car piercing the windshield with his weathered eyes: a friendly invitation or a hostile challenge?
 There was only a way to find out.